Personal web page: Motivations

 People may maintain personal web pages to serve as a showcase for their skills in professional life, creative skills or self promotion of their business, charity or band.
-The use of personal web pages to display an individuals professional life has become more common in the 21st century.
+The use of personal web pages to display an individual's professional life has become more common in the 21st century.
 Mary Madden, an expert researcher on privacy and technology, did a study that found a tenth of American jobs require Personal web pages that advertise an individual online.
 Personal web pages have become a source of initial impression of possible employees used by employers.
 It can also be used to express opinions on issues ranging from news and politics to movies.
 Others may use their personal web page as a communication method.
 For example, an aspiring artist might give out business cards with their personal web page, and invite people to visit their page and see their artwork, "like" their page or sign their guestbook.

 A personal web page gives the owner generally more control on presence in search results and how they wish to be viewed online.
 It also allows more freedom in types and quantity of content than a social network profile offers, and can link various social media profiles with each other.
 It can be used to correct the record on something, or clear up potential confusion between you and someone with the same name.

 In the 2010s, some amateur writers, bands and filmmakers release digital versions of their stories, songs and short films online, with the aim of gaining an audience and becoming more well-known.
 While the huge number of aspiring artists posting their work online makes it unlikely for individuals and groups to become popular via the Internet, there are a small number of YouTube stars who were unknown until their online performances garnered them a huge audience.

-Contrast with social network accounts

-Both individual, personal web sites and personal social networking accounts give the user a personally customized Web presence.
-In the 2010s most casual Internet users join free social networking services such as Twitter or Facebook to serve many of the same purposes as a personal webpage without having to learn web design and writing HTML markup.
-That prerequisite is not required, as Web hosting services provide more help to enable regular users to create Web pages.